usmqe/usmqe-tests/docs/qe_server_setup.rst

 Quick Example of QE Server deployment
 =====================================

-You need a CentOS 7 machine for the QE Server.
-We are going to quickly create one via `virt-builder`_ tool.
+You need a RHEL or CentOS 7 machine for the QE Server.
+For to purpose of this example, we are going to quickly create virtual machine one via `virt-builder`_ tool.

 First we build a vm image (uploading ssh authorized keys like this would make the machine accessible for everyone who has keys on the machine you are running